Epistimio/orion/docs/src/plugins/install.rst

 need to install them as you would for Oríon's core (see :doc:`/install/core`).
 They will be automatically detected and available for Oríon at run-time.

+For more information about how to develop your own plugins, see section :doc:`/plugins/algorithms`.

+Algorithms
+==========

 Note that active development is currently focused on the core.
 Therefore only one algorithm plugin is available for now.

-For more information about how to develop your own plugins, see section :doc:`/plugins/base`.

-Algorithms
-==========

 Skopt algorithms
 ----------------